pts/insight-mininasm/README.txt

 The DOS tools mkhelp.com and uclpack.exe were run in DOSBox to generate data/page1.xlp and data/page2.xlp.

+The files unnecessary after the generation (e.g. mkhelp.com, uclpack.exe and their source code, data/page1.hlp and data/page2.hlp) were removed.

 Step 3.
 Change the source code so that it builds with NASM 0.98.39
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The goal is to build the insight.com identical to the release.